cngo-github/xchat-translator/README.md

 - Anything else that comes to mind.

 = DONE =
-- Add threading to not hang XChat while waiting for a response form the server.
+- Add threading to not hang XChat while waiting for a response from the server.

 Further Development:
 - Remove the dependency on YQL.